Stats Show mCommerce Continues to Increase Both Profits and Risks

 Identify the device (mobile, landline, VoIP, etc.) associated with the telephone number listed with the transaction.
 Some devices are more inclined to fraud.

 Consult Mobile Geolocation

 Consult the mobile geolocation information.
 Does the current location match the AVS data entered for the transaction?

 Remember, fraud and chargeback prevention demands a dynamic, evolving approach.
-Fraudsters are constantly adapting their technique; your prevention efforts must match the evolution.
+Fraudsters are constantly adapting their techniques; your prevention efforts must match the evolution.
 There isn’t a universal approach for either fraud prevention or chargeback representment.
-If you’d like help creating a customized m-commerce fraud detection plan, let us know.
-Contact us today; we’ll help you start preventing unauthorized transactions within 24 hours.
+If you’d like help creating a customized mCommerce fraud prevention plan, let us know.
+Contact us today; we'll help you start preventing unauthorized transactions within 24 hours.

 It doesn’t matter if customers are leery of security or feel burdened by the checkout process, there is lots of room for improvement for mobile commerce merchants.

 - Keep the payment form short and simple.

 - Don’t use special fields for credit card information that forces hyphenation.